Classic Game Room: CGR Mark 3, Patreon and Amazon (2016–2017)

-CGR Mark 4 (2017-2018)
+CGR Mark 4 (2017–2018)

 In June 2017, Bussler announced another update to Classic Game Room, intending to broaden the content variety that would encompass toys, comics and anything else Bussler fancied.
 Subsequent videos dropped the Mark 3 moniker.

-Classic Game Room 2085 (2018)
+Classic Game Room 2085 (since 2018)

 On January 19, Bussler announced another new move off on YouTube and supposedly permanently onto Amazon Prime, under the new title of Classic Game Room 2085, for March.
+The new series would feature episodes far longer than YouTube, and cover a variety of games in each one.
 Bussler cited irrevocable differences and frustration with YouTube and its services as the contributing factor.
 Season 1 debuted on March 2.

-On February 5, 2019, Bussler said a second season was as yet undecided, though now unlikely.
+On February 5, 2019, Bussler said a second season was as yet undecided.
+Around the time of the main series' 2023 revival, however, Bussler announced there would be a second season of 2085 starting at the beginning of 2024.
+Season 2 began as of January 1, 2024.

-Classic Game Room Infinity (2018-2019)
+Classic Game Room Infinity (2018–2019) and second closure

-As of December 2018, Bussler returned to YouTube (as well as to Instagram and TikTok) with a new show titled Classic Game Room Infinity, which focuses on shorter, snappier content.
+From December 2018, Bussler returned to YouTube (as well as to Instagram and TikTok) with a new show titled Classic Game Room Infinity, which focused on shorter, snappier content.
+On April 24, 2019, Bussler announced on Instagram that he had decided to end all video production, and to continue the Classic Game Room brand as a book publisher.